 The lower of 80% of your annual net earnings or £20,000 per month

 4 / 8 / 13 / 26 / 52 or 104 weeks

 Waiver of Premium

-If you want to take a career break you can reduce your cover down to as little as £250 a month.
-This in turn reduces premiums, making them easier to afford whilst you aren’t working.
+If you want to take a career break, you can reduce your cover down to as little as £250 a month.
+This in turn reduces premiums, making them more affordable while you’re not working.

 You can do this for up to 12 months and once you return to work you can increase your cover to what it was originally.

-Zurich’s dual deferral period of 26 and 52 weeks allows NHS doctors and surgeons to align their payout with NHS sick pay.
+Zurich’s dual deferred period of 26 and 52 weeks allows NHS doctors and surgeons to align their payout with NHS sick pay.

 When you choose this option, Zurich pays a proportion of your benefit after your NHS sick pay drops to half pay, rising to 100% of your benefit when it stops completely.